LammersInsects/dbqcp/README.md

 ### Operating System

 All functions were written on Windows OS with Git taking care of line break conversion.
 Therefore the code should work on any OS as long as you retrieved it from GitHub.

-Please open an issue if you find a piece of code that is Windows-specific.
+Please open an [issue](https://github.com/LammersInsects/dbpq/issues) if you find a piece of code that is Windows-specific.

 ### Downloading the set of functions

 Ideal situation (requires a GitHub account and basic understanding of git): Make a GitHub `fork` and use `git clone` to get a copy of the repository.

-Manual download method: Go to @LammersInsects (link) and download the files.
+Manual download method: Go to @LammersInsects [package page](https://github.com/LammersInsects/dbpq) and download the files.

 Alternatively: use `github2R()` from my repo [MLmisc](https://github.com/LammersInsects/MLmisc/blob/main/github2R.R).
 This way you will always be using the latest stable version.